hovey/pyschool/factory/README.md

 * **Home example**: A customer (home buyer) orders from a Builder Factory (a residential home builder) from three set options:  (1) a two-bedroom home, (2) a three-bedroom home, or (3) a four-bedroom home.
-  * The two-bedroom home follows a recipie that specifies one bathroom.
+  * The two-bedroom home follows a recipe that specifies one bathroom.
   * The three-bedroom home follows a recipe that specifies two bathrooms.
   * The four-bedroom home follows a recipe that specifies three bathrooms.
 * **Vehicle example**:  A customer (client) orders from a Builder Factory (vehicle